 6.2.24 Digest

 The <digest-data> field specifies the SHA-256[RFC6234] digest of the notification message.
 The digest is computed as digest-data = H(<server-secret>’:’<trigger>).
+The time stamp field in the trigger header is used similar to nonce for digest computation, to avoid replay attacks.

 The <server-secret> is provided as AAuthSecret in the ‘NOTICRED’ authentication setting for the DM server.
 If the ‘NOTICRED’ authentication setting for the DM Server is not available, AAuthSecret in the ‘SRVCRED’ authentication setting for the DM Server is used instead.